Q: #58. I am a new Christian. What study materials do you recommend to help me grow?

 A: I believe three study materials are a must for all Christians.
 First, of course, you need a good Bible.
 We discussed this at length in the previous question, so please check this out.

 Third, you should have a good concordance.
 With a concordance, you can look up any word in the Bible and find every place it is used.
 In addition, with many you can also look up what the word means in the original Hebrew and Greek if you so wish.
-In the back of some concordances, they also have a topical index where you can pick a subject or topic you are interested in studying, and they will list verses all through the Bible that pertain to that topic.
-Strong's concordance is by far the best selling concordance today and it is excellent.
-You can usually get one for around 20 dollars.
+In the back of some concordances, you will find a topical index where you can pick a subject or topic you are interested in studying, and they will list verses all through the Bible that pertain to that topic.
+Strong's concordance is by far the best selling concordance today, and it is excellent.
+You can usually get one for around $20.
+While I recommend getting it in book form, Strong's is also available online for free. (***Note: Strong's is only made for a few versions of the Bible, so you might want to make sure it is made for your version.)

 These study aids should get you well on your way to a deeper walk with the Lord.